 At Paoletti & Gusmano, Attorneys at Law, we understand that many people are in shock after an accident and may do things they did not intend to do, such as flee the scene of the accident.
 Others don’t have a valid driver’s license or are afraid they will be charged with drunk driving.
 Still others had no knowledge they were involved in an accident or didn’t realize the extent of information they were required to provide at the accident scene.

-Leaving the scene of an accident causing serious injury or death is a felony crime that can lead to up to $10,000 in fines, one to 10 years in prison, one- to five-year driver's license suspension, and a felony criminal record.
+Leaving the scene of an accident causing serious injury or death is a felony crime that can lead to up to $10,000 in fines, incarceration of up to 10 years, one- to five-year driver’s license suspension and a felony criminal record.

-If the accident you were involved in caused less serious injuries and/or property damage, you can still face substantial charges and penalties, including up to one year imprisonment, a fine and 90-day driver's license suspension.
+If the accident you were involved in caused less serious injuries and/or property damage, you still face substantial charges and penalties, including up to a year in prison, a fine and a 90-day driver’s license suspension.

 The penalties for a hit-and-run conviction are severe, but there may be defenses available to you to reduce your charges or dismiss them altogether.
 The sooner you speak with us, the more we can do to protect your rights and build a strong defense.
 No matter what challenges you face, Paoletti & Gusmano, Attorneys at Law, in Bridgeport will seek the best possible outcome for you.
 For a free initial consultation, contact us by email or call 203-371-1000.